Algebro-geometrical orientifolds and IR dualities: Introduction

-Despite this, recently \cite{2020in},\cite{2022su}, a new possibility seems to enter in the game: the so-called III scenario.
-In this case it is possible \cite{2020in},\cite{2022su} to construct an orientifold projection such that the central charge $a^{\Omega}$ is less than half of the central charge $a$ of the parent theory; moreover, the $R$-charges before and after the orientifold are not the same.
-The interesting behavior is that the values of the $R$-charges and central charge coincide, beyond the large $N$ limit, with those of another theory that has the I scenario orientifold.
-This seems to suggest an IR duality which is in the IR regime because the central charge $a$ gives us, due to $c$-theorem in $4D$, an RG flow ordering of theories; therefore we know that the I and the III scenario orientifolds are lowering the energy moving the theories into the IR regime.\\
+Despite this, recently \cite{2020in,2022su}, a new possibility seems to enter in the game: the so-called scenario III.
+In this case it is possible \cite{2020in,2022su} to construct an orientifold projection such that the central charge $a^{\Omega}$ is less than half of the central charge $a$ of the parent theory.
+Moreover, the $R$-charges before and after the orientifold are not the same.
+The interesting behavior is that the values of the $R$-charges and central charge coincide, beyond the large $N$ limit, with those of another theory that has the scenario I orientifold.
+This seems to suggest an IR duality which is in the IR regime because the central charge $a$ gives us, due to $c$-theorem in $4D$, an RG flow ordering of theories.
+Therefore we know that the scenario I and III orientifolds are lowering the energy moving the theories into their IR regimes.\\

-Here we present an algebraic-geometrical interpretation of orientifold, motivated by Greene's flop transition and the search for a quantum geometry \cite{Greene:1996cy},\cite{Aspinwall:1993nu},\cite{Greene:1995hu},\cite{Witten:1993yc}, as morphisms between algebraic varieties: orientifolds are maps that act both on the states of the theory and on the Calabi-Yau cones geometry.
-In Paragraph \ref{2} we review toric varieties and toric CY discussing the construction of manifolds as algebraic subvariety of the complex space while in Paragraph \ref{2a} we review orientifold projection and its possible scenarios.
+Here we present an algebraic-geometrical interpretation of orientifold, motivated by Greene's flop transition and the search for a quantum geometry \cite{Greene:1996cy,Aspinwall:1993nu,Greene:1995hu,Witten:1993yc}, as morphisms between algebraic varieties.
+Orientifolds are thought as maps that act both on the states of the theory and on the Calabi-Yau cones geometry.
+The net effect is an RG flow towards the IR regime, from the original oriented model to an unoriented one (see Figure \ref{fig7} to have a schematic picture in mind).\\ In Paragraph \ref{2} we review toric varieties and toric CY discussing the construction of manifolds as algebraic subvariety of the complex space while in Paragraph \ref{2a} we review orientifold projection and its possible scenarios.
 In Sections \ref{3} and \ref{cf} we discuss the algebro-geometrical interpretation of orientifold and the possible way RG flows triggered by the orientifold itself can be holographically interpreted.